LienM/recpack/doc/source/guides.create_algorithm.rst

 For more info on the base classes, check out :ref:`algorithm-base-classes`.

-Through four example algorithms we will explain the concepts of the base classes, and give pointers how to work on your own algorithms.
+Through four example algorithms we will explain the concepts of the base classes, and give pointers on how to implement your own algorithms within the recpack framework.

 After reading through these examples you should be able to